kawin048/CLOUD_TASK1/README.md

 ```bash
 gcloud container images list
 ```
-7.Deploy to Google Cloud Run:
+7. Deploy to Google Cloud Run:
 ```bash
 gcloud run deploy --image gcr.io/$GOOGLE_CLOUD_PROJECT/your-app-name --allow-unauthenticated --region=$LOCATION
 ```
-8.Access the Application:
+8. Access the Application:
 On successful deployment, the service URL will be displayed.
 Open this URL in your browser to use the application.

 # Verifying the Deployment
-- After deploying to Cloud Run, you should see a URL in your terminal, such as https://My-Todo-App-xxxxxx-uc.a.run.app.
-This is the public endpoint for your TODO application in the cloud.RS
+After deploying to Cloud Run, you should see a URL in your terminal, such as https://My-Todo-App-xxxxxx-uc.a.run.app.
+This is the public endpoint for TODO application in the Cloud Run

 # Result
 After following all the steps and instructions outlined above, I successfully built and deployed a simple React To-Do application, now running on Google Cloud.